 The first component to fail in a septic system is usually the leach field (drain field).
 The drain field is sized based on the number of bedrooms, assuming two people per bedroom.
 So a three-bedroom drain field is sized for six people.

 All things being equal, a lightly used drain field will outlast one that gets heavy use.
 If only two people use a three-bedroom system, use low-flow fixtures and appliances, and pump the system regularly, it should have a long life span.
 A system that is only used seasonally should also have a long life.
 Dumping chemicals, grease, and food scraps down the drain will shorten a system’s life.
+A garbage disposal should not be used unless the system is designed for one.

 The other major component is the septic tank.
 A well-built concrete tank should last at least 40 years.
 Steel tanks tend to fail in 20 to 30 years and good-quality plastic tanks may last from 30-40 years.